 We are so inspired by George’s journey that led him to Transcribe Anywhere.
 He never let his obstacles get in the way of his success — or lost his amazing sense of humor.
 Hat’s off to you, George!

 Do you have any comments or questions for George?
 Leave them below!
-And be sure to stay tuned for Part 2 of George’s story coming soon!
+And be sure to check out Part 2 of George’s story!